 Greetings!
-It is my pleasure, as interim dean, to introduce you to the School of Business and Professional Studies.
+It is my pleasure, as dean, to introduce you to the School of Business and Professional Studies.
 Here you will find a comprehensive selection of educational opportunities to fit your professional ambitions and personal goals, as well as your needs and schedule.

 As a vital part of St. Catherine University, the School of Business and Professional Studies encompasses our signature career-oriented majors at the bachelor’s degree level — including business administration, communication studies, economics, education, fashion merchandising, healthcare sales, information systems, marketing and management, and, as of fall 2012, interior design — as well as renowned graduate programs.

 - Master of Arts in Organizational Leadership (MAOL), which is proud to partner with the Peace Corps’ Paul D. Coverdell Fellows program;

 - Master of Library and Information Science (MLIS), accredited by the American Library Association since January 2011; and

 - Three master’s degree programs in education, including curriculum and instruction, initial licensure and AM2, a largely online learning program for certified Montessori educators.

 - The St. Kate's Master of Business Administration (MBA) focuses on healthcare and management, which complements our strong programs in the Henrietta Schmoll School of Health.